 - INFT 6040 - Advanced Internet Application Development (3 credits)

 - INFT 6050 - Mobile Systems Development (3 credits)

 - INFT 6060 - Cyber Security (3 credits)

 Students choose two elective courses to reflect their interests and to reinforce the individual focus of their degree.

 Capstone Course (3 credits)

-Students complete a 3-credit capstone project in their track.
+Students complete a 3-credit capstone project in their concentration.